markqvist/RNode_Firmware/README.md

 | ROM Erase        | 0x59 | Completely erases EEPROM
 | Error            | 0x90 | Indicates an error

-## Programming API
+## Programming Libraries
-Have a look in the "Libraries" folder for libraries to let you easily use RNode in your own software.
+Have a look in the "Libraries" folder for includes to let you easily use RNode in your own software.

 Here's a Python example:

 ```python
 import RNodeInterface